ture-karlsson/sat6-deployer/README.md

 In order to connect to the created instance, the privatekey used during the creating also needs to be downloaded and put into the playbook files/ folder. (more described later)
 The Satellite also needs to have a manifest.
 The playbook expects by defualt that this file is found in files/manifest.zip.
 The manifest is created and downloaded from the Red Hat Customer Portal.

-If the resulting instance needs to use a proxy, this has to be specified in the group_vars/satellite.yaml
+If the resulting instance needs to use a proxy, this also has to be specified in the group_vars/satellite.yaml

-This process presumes that your Satellite have access to redhat.com and fedoraproject.org.

 ## Usage

-# Executing the playbooks
+### Executing the playbooks

 The main design to run the provisioning, installation and configuration end to end .
 By just running the deploy-satellite.yaml the idea is to have a Satellite up and running with content synchronized and Content Views and Activation Keys created.